mimo1450/Partner-Center-Explorer/README.md

 ### Creating Native Azure AD Application
 1. Login to https://manage.windowsazure.com using a global admin account associated with your reseller tenant
-2. Select the appropriate instance of Auzre AD
+2. Select the appropriate instance of Azure AD

     ![](docs/Images/AzureAD01.png)